 New York City, USA

-Another USA city, and perhaps the most well known, is home to nearly half a population that speaks another language other than English.
+Another United States city, and perhaps the most well known, is home to a population of which nearly 50% speak a language other than English.
 This exciting and culturally diverse city is perhaps the biggest melting pot of them all — truly one of the most culturally diverse cities in the world.